Every time you meditate you learn something new, about yourself, about the world, about life in general.

 5: Compassion is key

-Compassion is possibly the most important trait anyone can possess.
+We cannot overlook the importance of compassion.
 Put all the money and possessions aside and you realise that the number one reason we’re on this planet is to help other people.
 If only we can get passed our obsessions with ourselves we can open our eyes to other people and truly make a difference in our corner of the world.

 6: Your religion should be kindness